 - They need to have a substantial amount of customers (this is subjective, but shows us that the business/model is somewhat already proven.
 It’s a criteria many agencies use and is sort of a basic “ticket of entry” criteria.)

-- They have typically tried content marketing already and understand the difficulties/expectations — looking for help from a 3rd party. (i.e. they understand the pain points above)
+- They have typically tried content marketing already and understand the difficulties/expectations and are looking for help from a 3rd party (i.e., they understand the pain points above).

 Criteria 2: What pain points does our service solve?